earthwise01/SorbetHelper/README.md

 </decal>
 ```

-differs from the vanilla `lightOcclude` attribute in that it 1. fully covers the decal, rather than an arbitrary rectangle, 2. doesn't "block" light but instead covers it, and, 3. doesn't stop working if a light source goes inside it (such as the player spotlight). <sup>(also 4. its probably decently worse for performance but shhh)</sup>
+differs from the vanilla `lightOcclude` attribute in that it 1. fully covers the decal, rather than an arbitrary rectangle, 2. doesn't "block" light but instead covers it, and, 3. doesn't stop working if a light source goes inside it (such as the player spotlight).

 ## Special Thanks
 **maddie480**: code + tooltips for the customisable rainbow effect and settings from rainbow spinner color controllers which was stolen for rainbow lightbeams, and code + tooltips from flag switch gates which gate blocks are *heavily* based off<br>